 3. Keep Reviewing And Updating The Map

-When your product or service evolves, so does the customer’s buying process.
+As the customer’s buying process evolves when your product or service evolves.
 A minor change, such as adding an extra field to a lead form, might become a significant stumbling block for buyers.
 So, review and update the map after each product release.

 4. Create Maps For Multiple Personas

-Not every customer operates the same way, as many factors come into play, such as demographics and psychographics.
-Therefore it’s better to create multiple customer personas and develop a map for each one.
+Not every customer operates the same way, as many factors, such as demographics and psychographics, come into play.
+Therefore, creating multiple customer personas and developing a map for each is better.